Routine use cases

 Section 2

-For "What to do when low-energy weeks changes your routine plan", the reader should leave with a calmer rule of thumb.
-During a comparison between saved videos and an app-led routine, "What to do when low-energy weeks changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when low-energy weeks changes your routine plan" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
-Try the smallest version first for "What to do when low-energy weeks changes your routine plan": notice context such as sleep, hydration, and timing.
-Then.
+For "Routine adjustment: low energy weeks", the reader should leave with a calmer rule of thumb.
+During a comparison between saved videos and an app-led routine, "Routine adjustment: low energy weeks" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: low energy weeks" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
+Try the smallest version first for "Routine adjustment: low energy weeks": notice context such as sleep, hydration, and timing.
+Then ask whether repeatable sequences instead of open-ended browsing would reduce friction for "Routine adjustment: low energy weeks" or simply add.

 Section 3